knath2000/yt-lyrics-backend/memory-bank/techContext.md

 - Deployment is now stable and functional on Hugging Face Spaces after resolving circular dependencies and `yt-dlp` authentication issues.

 ### Secrets Management
+- `OPENAI_API_KEY`: Environment variable used for authenticating with the OpenAI API for transcription.
 - `YOUTUBE_COOKIES_CONTENT`: Environment variable used to securely provide YouTube authentication cookies to `yt-dlp` at runtime.